VirtusLab/scala-cli/website/docs/cookbooks/instant-startup-scala-scripts.md

 import {ChainedSnippets, GiflikeVideo} from "../../src/components/MarkdownComponents.js";

-`scala-cli` allows to easly compile and run Scala Scripts.
+Scala CLI allows to easly compile and run Scala Scripts.
 It also allows for straightforward compilation with Scala Native.
 Scala Native is an ahead-of-time compiler to native binary allowing for instant startup times, meaning that along with scala-cli, it should